oholsen/hagedag/README.md

 * slow down near fence, speed up in the middle (may make crash prediction below unnecessary - if reducing heartbeat timeout in robot)
 * keep going for large HDOP if far from fence
-* use GPS hdop in tracking
+* use GPS hdop in tracking, figure out why HDOP is 0.5 when RTK
 * looser cut-off on no RTK - either adjust error in GPS tracking (check out HDOP in RMC)
  - or - accept no GPS for a while - at least if heading is good and is not going to crash. estimate time to impact from last good RTK position?
 BUT: also quicker than 5s heartbeat timeout, i.e. direct STOP command if about to crash and loose RTK
 * avoid going in circles on drifting GPS: HDOP -> tracker could solve that
-* how to use hdop in line following - same applies: ok if near fence

-* fence following control: make sure don't hit obstacles (obstacles are holes in the grass): grass shape has fence and holes
-* area filling - scan lines or just fence following with restricting fence by path travelled ("cells filled")
+* area filling - scan lines
-  - handle multiple areas to fill - only use areas with area above threshold, e.g. 0.5 m2
-  - handle travel/path between areas, path planning, not crashing into sandkasse, gran, hjørner, ...
 * if HDOP high: alternative targets or wait for ok HDOP
 * fence bump control: reverse out from fence
-* revs sensor on cutter
-* stuck detection: both on cutter and robot
-* stop cutter outside fence?

 * automatic charging
 * docking garage